A couple of years ago, a Walmart truck rear-ended a limo van at a ridiculously high rate of speed.

 The National Highway Transportation Safety Administration (NHTSA) just concluded that study.

 - 169 truck drivers;

 Zero rear-end crashes.

-Trucking companies report that there are still issues false alerts and false interventions, but the safety benefits for all drivers are undeniable.
+Trucking companies report that there are still issues false alerts and false interventions.
+But, the safety benefits for all drivers are undeniable.

-Collision-avoidance systems in tractor-trailers could drastically reduce—or even eliminate—rear-end truck crashes.
+Crash avoidance systems in tractor-trailers could drastically reduce—or even eliminate—rear-end truck crashes.

 In 2013 there were 3,964 people killed and an estimated 95,000 people injured in crashes involving large trucks.

 In order to reduce crashes many trucks are currently equipped with crash avoidance systems (CASs), which alert drivers to impending conflicts with objects and initiate automatic emergency braking (AEB).

 A total of 169 drivers operating 150 CAS-equipped trucks from seven trucking companies across the country participated in a 1-year field operational test, which included video and vehicle data to study CASs in a naturalistic environment.
 In over 3 million miles of data, no rear-end crashes of the type CASs are designed to prevent were identified.